shield02/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 + 2-strchr.c - Script that locates a charater in a string
 + 3-strspn.c - Script that gets the lenght of a prefix substring
 + 4-strpbrk.c - Script that searches for any string of a set of bytes
++ 5-strstr.c - Script that finds the first occurance of a substring